 Ending a Look Through Earnout Right

-A right will also be a look-through earnout right if it is a right to receive financial benefits provided in exchange for ending a right that is a look-through earnout right under the general rules (s 118-560 and s 118-565).
+A right is also an LTER if it is a right to receive financial benefits in exchange for ending a n LTER under the general rules (s 118-560 and s 118-565).

 So in summary, the benefits of having an LTER are: